Derby Aboriginal Short Stay Accommodation (DASSA)

 - How do I make a booking at the DASSA?
 In person, by telephone, through email or via referral from an agency.

-- What are the reception opening hours?
+- What is the reception opening hours?
 8am - 9pm, Monday to Sunday.
 An after hours Night Porter is on site after 9pm to assist with enquiries.

 Rates as of December 2018.